 While you might think that you could insure a car you don’t drive very often as and when you decide to use it, this is now illegal.

 Under Continuous Insurance Enforcement (CIE) rules, it is an offence to keep a vehicle that is not either insured or registered with the DVLA as off the road, via a Statutory Off Road Notification (SORN).

-How can I get the best deal on short term car insurance?
+How can I get the best deal on temporary car insurance?

 As with any other kind of insurance, the key to getting the best deal is shopping around.

 Decide what cover you need, and for how long, then compare quotes from different providers before making a decision.
 MoneySuperMarket’s directory of short term car insurance providers is a good place to start your research.